-Skim through the jungles of Tanjung Puting National Park on an all-day excursion by local boat, and interact with orangutans and other rare wildlife at rehabilitation centers.
+Skim through the jungles of Tanjung Puting National Park on an all-day excursion by local boat, and interact with orangutans and other rare wildlife at one of the Orangutan Foundation International's rehabilitation centers.

 Explore the incredible array of Borneo’s flora and fauna Bako National Park, home to seven different ecosystems.

 Spend two days snorkeling the coral reefs off the pristine, uninhabited isles of the Natuna and Anambas archipelagos.

 Days 1, 2, & 3 — U.S./Singapore/At Sea

 Depart for Singapore, crossing the international date line and arriving the following afternoon.
 We will have time to explore Singapore’s diverse neighborhoods before boarding the National Geographic Orion.
 As we set sail on the South China Sea, hear talks by our experts and get acquainted with our ship and its amenities.
 (D; B,L,D)

 Day 4 — Anambas Archipelago

 Our first stop is the remote Anambas Archipelago, where we’ll snorkel unspoiled reefs and end the day with a beach barbecue.
 (B,L,D)

 Scattered in the South China Sea between Borneo and the Malaysian peninsula, the 272 islands of the Natuna Archipelago are graced with white-sand beaches and volcanic peaks, and fringed with coral reefs.
 Depending on the weather, we will likely stop to snorkel at either Pulau Senua or Pulau Tiga, both pristine and uninhabited, and later enjoy a festive welcome ceremony in one of the fishing villages that dot the islands.
 (B,L,D)